ietf/wiki.ietf.org/group/ops/yang-security-guidelines.md

 There are a number of data nodes defined in this YANG module that are writable/creatable/deletable (i.e., "config true", which is the default).
 All writable data nodes are likely to be reasonably sensitive or vulnerable in some network environments.
 Write operations (e.g., edit-config) and delete operations to these data nodes without proper protection or authentication can have a negative effect on network operations.
 The following subtrees and data nodes have particular sensitivities/vulnerabilities:

 > If the data model contains any particularly sensitive data nodes, e.g., ones that are protected by a "nacm:default-deny-write" or a "nacm:default-deny-all" extensions statement, then those subtrees and data nodes must be listed, with an explanation of the associated security risks with a focus on how they can be disruptive if abused.
 Otherwise, replace "The following subtrees and data nodes have particular sensitivities/vulnerabilities:" with:
-> "There are no particularly sensitive writable data nodes."
+> "There are no particularly sensitive writable data nodes, e.g., ones that are protected by a "nacm:default-deny-write" or a "nacm:default-deny-all" extensions statement."
 <!-- {blockquote:.is-info} -->

 ### Readable nodes section: